Linking GitLab accounts

 Copy the Redirect URL.
 You’ll use it in GitLab in the next step.

 Leave your Jira configuration open and move to GitLab to create a new application.
-This will give you Application ID and Application Secret that you’ll use in Jira.
+This will give you Application ID (Client ID in Jira) and Secret (Client secret) that you’ll use in Jira.

 In GitLab, go to User Settings > Applications, and add a new application.
 Use the following data: